Software

-The rise of cloud computing has introduced the new software delivery model Software as a Service (SaaS).
+The rise of cloud computing has introduced the new software delivery model software as a service (SaaS).
 In SaaS, applications are hosted by a provider and accessed over the Internet.

 The process of developing software involves several stages.
 The stages include software design, programming, testing, release, and maintenance.
 Software quality assurance and security are critical aspects of software development, as bugs and security vulnerabilities can lead to system failures and security breaches.
 Additionally, legal issues such as software licenses and intellectual property rights play a significant role in the distribution of software products.

 History

-The integrated circuit is an essential invention to produce modern software systems.